Advertising Buzz for Woke News Wore Off, Food for Millennials Brings in Dough - @MediaGuido

 So setting up a “woke” hard news operation was a strategic error for the BuzzFeed brand.
 Blue chip advertisers that want to reach political news junkies, who are more likely to be decision makers, want their adverts to be adjacent to thought leaders or influencers of political leaders.
 So those types of advertisers like the broadsheets, specialist political magazines and websites like the Spectator, New Statesman, Politico and, frankly, Guido.
 Consumer advertising that you see on more generalist publications is in a lot of trouble, it is of low value.

-“Go woke, go broke” is too simplistic.
+“Go woke, go broke” is too simplistic an analysis.
 BuzzFeed’s new brand “Tasty” is producing baking videos which are bringing in a lot of dough.
-Setting up Tasty, a food focused channel for millenials made much more sense and has generated tens of millions of dollars in new revenue.
-It the reason why BuzzFeed’s CEO Jonah Peretti moved into a $5 million mansion in the LA hills last year:
+Setting up Tasty, a food focused channel for millennials made much more sense and has generated tens of millions of dollars in new revenue.
+It is the reason why BuzzFeed’s CEO Jonah Peretti moved into a $5 million mansion in the LA hills last year:

 If however you just have general interest content, with general interest readers, you are going to suffer a lot from a general downturn in advertising.
 Membership plans might work if you have readers who identify strongly with your brand.
 They’re really just voluntary subscriptions and paying subscribers are a goldmine.
 BuzzFeed will not be the last general interest news media brand to fail.